MvvmCross/MvvmCross/docs/_documentation/fundamentals/logging-new.md

 }
 ```

-This will automatically scope the logging to the specific ViewModel such that it is easier to filter etc. You can opt to use a non-generic `ILogger` if you are not interested in the scope, or you can use `ILoggerFactory` to create multiple loggers as needed.
+This will automatically scope the logging to the specific ViewModel such that it is easier to filter etc. If you are not interested in scoping your log, you can use `ILoggerFactory` to create a non-scoped log or to create multiple loggers as needed.

 As a minimum you will need to provide implementations for two interfaces in your `MvxSetup` class, `ILoggerProvider` and `ILoggerFactory`, these are necessary to plumb the logging
 infrastuctore Microsoft.Extensions.Logging provides.